THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Starting your home-based business is a step toward financial and personal freedom.
-You choose your hours, afford the things you want for your family and build the life you’ve always dreamed of.
-Of course, if it were that easy, everyone would be doing it.
+You choose your hours, afford what you want for your family and build the life you’ve always dreamed of.
+Of course, if it were that easy, everyone would do it.
 There are so many factors when it comes to making sure your home-based business is successful.
 From creating a website that works to form a Florida LLC, every step is important!

 Home-Based Business Tips for Success

-Before you jump in, perhaps we’d better take a look at some home-based business tips to make sure there are no nasty surprises ahead.
+Before you jump in, perhaps we’d better look at some home-based business tips to ensure there are no nasty surprises ahead.

 Invoice your clients

 When you switch to home-based self-employment, the revenue stream from your business becomes your sole means of supporting your family.
 You won’t have time to make money any other way.
 This is it.
-That’s why you need invoicing (click to create an invoice online).
+You need invoicing (click to create an invoice online).

-Instead of chasing every client with a follow-up email after follow-up email, requesting time and time again that the client checks their inbox and their spam folder for their bill, you can go one better.
-Invoicing is neat, timely, professional, and it can help to get you paid.
+Instead of chasing every client with follow-up email after follow-up email, repeatedly requesting that the client check their inbox and their spam folder for their bill, you can go one better.
+Invoicing is neat, timely, professional, and can help you pay.

 An invoice gives your client a breakdown of your services, billed at the agreed rates.
 You can also provide details of how to pay, removing any opportunity for the client to suggest that they were unsure of the details.
 Unscrupulous clients may otherwise attempt to sidestep payment, leaving you wishing you’d invested in invoicing software much earlier.